 **WARNING**: If you have heart disease, you should not attempt any kind of intense exercise without first receiving medical clearance from your personal physician.
 And, even then, increase the intensity of your exercise sessions gradually.....ie., walk briskly for 2-4 weeks first, then consider increasing the intensity.
 At all times, it is wise to monitor your HR during your exercise session.
 Stop exercising immediately if you develop chest pain or pressure, pain radiating to your shoulder or down your arm, or, the sensation that you can't catch your breath.

 Walking to Prevent Coronary Artery Disease

-Some of you might be surprised that something as simple as walking can be beneficial for a condition as serious as coronary heart disease.
-Many researchers have evaluated the impact of walking on coronary heart disease.
+Some of you might be surprised that something as simple as walking can be beneficial for a condition as serious as coronary artery disease.
+Many researchers have evaluated the impact of walking on coronary disease.
 It can be effective, but the results have been variable (Boone-Heinonen, et al. 2009).
 Why?

 For walking to be effective, the key is to push the exercise heart rate up high enough.
 Does walking do that?